Ornias1993/Freenas-Setup/.github/Readme.md

 ### Making changes
 To add a jail, you need 4 things:

-- A jailfolder under jails/
+- A blueprintfolder under blueprint/
-- an install script in the jail folder, named `install.sh`
+- an install script in the blueprint folder, named `install.sh`
-- an update script in the jail folder, named `update.sh`
+- an update script in the blueprint folder, named `update.sh`
 - an entry in `config.yml` with the name of your jail

 All jails created by JailMan start with their own persistant data folder in a seperate dataset, mounted under `/config`.